Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Red Dragon Algorithm

 \section{Red Dragon Algorithm}

 \defcitealias{Black+22}{B22}

 To parameterize the RS and BC, we use the galaxy population modeling tool {\bf Red Dragon} \citep[RD,][]{Black+22}.
 RD uses redshift-evolving, error-corrected Gaussian mixtures in photometric multi-color space to characterize the galaxy population as a superposition of RS and BC components (as well as optionally additional components).
 In this section, we briefly review the algorithm and discuss previous fit parameterizations from observed and synthetic data.
+The resulting parameterization of RS and BC not only gives phenomenological descriptions of the evolution of each population but also allows for probabilistic classification for individual galaxies.